dotnsf/tilt/README.md

 - With your smartphone, browse running application.

-    - You will find your device id(12 digits) on top of your screen.
+    - You will find your device id(randomly generated 12 digits) on top of your screen.

-- Input that device id into IBM IoT node of Node-RED.
+- Input that device id value into IBM IoT node of Node-RED.

 - Deploy Node-RED flows.

-- With your PC, browse dashboard: https://******.mybluemix.net/ui/
+- (Dashboard)With your PC, browse dashboard: https://******.mybluemix.net/ui

     - DIR: DIRection of your phone.